Mohammed Zaman Kiani

+Mohammed Zaman Kiani (Urdu:محمد زمان کیانی; c.
+1 October 1910 – 4 June 1981) was a Pakistani military officer and politician.
+He is known for commanding the Kashmir rebels during the first Indo-Pakistani war (1947–1948) against Indian forces, and later serving as Pakistan's information minister under Mohammad Zia-ul-Haq.

-Major General Mohammed Zaman Kiani (1 October 1910 – 4 June 1981) was an officer of the British Indian Army who later joined the Indian National Army (INA), led by Subhas Chandra Bose, and commanded its 1st Division.
-He earned the Sword of Honour from the Indian Military Academy, and joined 14/1 Punjab Regiment (now 5 Punjab, in the Pakistan Army).
+During the Second World War, Kiani was an officer in the British Indian Army and was deployed to Malaya to fight the Japanese forces.
+However, he was captured by the Japanese and taken as prisoner.
+Consequently, he joined the Indian National Army (INA), an Indian nationalist anti-British paramilitary force led by Subhas Chandra Bose, co-opted by Japan.

-After Indian independence, Kiani moved to Pakistan, he served as political agent of Gilgit Agency and also remained Minister of Information in Muhammad Zia-ul-Haq's government.
-His contributions to the Azad Hind were later acknowledged and he was awarded with Netaji Medal posthumously by the Indian Government.
+Following the partition of India, Kiani opted for Pakistan and joined the Pakistan Army.
+His contributions to the INA in World War II were later acknowledged and he was posthumously awarded the Netaji Medal by the Indian Government as a result.

 Early life

-Mohammad Zaman Kiani was born in the village of Shakarparian in the Rawalpindi District, now part of Islamabad, Pakistan.
+Mohammad Zaman Kiani was born in the village of Atyal, near Bara Kahu in the Rawalpindi District, now part of Islamabad, Pakistan.

 A keen hockey player in his youth, Kiani joined the British Indian Army in 1931 at the Indian Military Academy at Dehra Dun.
 He won the Sword of Honour & Gold Medal for the most outstanding Cadet in 1935 from the Indian Military Academy, and was commissioned in the 1st Battalion 14th Punjab Regiment as a Second Lieutenant.